 Incorporating Crisis Services

-Providing a full range of crisis services can reduce involuntary hospitalizations and suicides when paired with mental health follow-up care.
+Providing a full range of crisis services can reduce involuntary hospitalizations and suicides when paired with mental health follow-up care.2 Communities should offer a full continuum of services designed to provide the right care at the right time and support an individual’s ability to cope with suicidal thoughts or feelings.

 To incorporate the use of crisis services, health and behavioral health organizations should: